 failure to manage insulin, resulting in death

 dosing error, wrong frequency of insulin, omitted or delayed insulin, and administration of the wrong insulin, all of which resulted in severe harm.
-(Personal communication, NHS Improvement, November 2016).
+(Personal communication: NHS Improvement 2016).

 In October 2016, the MHRA issued a press release highlighting that it had become aware that some people with diabetes treated with insulin had been directly contacted by a manufacturer or other organisation inviting them to trial a new insulin delivery system.
 Suddenly stopping or changing insulin delivery devices can put people at risk of hypoglycaemia, hyperglycaemia or diabetic ketoacidosis.
 The MHRA advised that people only use insulin delivery devices that are recommended by their diabetes specialist and urged people not to make changes to their device or delivery system without first seeking guidance from their specialist.

 A free e-learning module, the six steps to insulin safety, which was developed by the Primary Care Diabetes Society in association with Training, Research and Education for Nurses in Diabetes (TREND-UK) is available for all those prescribing, managing or administering insulin, with the overall aim of reducing errors in clinical practice.

 The Regional Medicines Optimisation Committee (RMOC) programme has issued guidance on safety considerations when adopting insulin preparations onto a local formulary (see insulin preparations: safety considerations for local formulary decision making).